 What good was my caring heart and my tears if they didn’t lead to action?

 Why didn’t I know my own history?

 I felt ashamed when I understood how accidentally racist I had been my entire life.
-That shame lasted the better part of a week, during which I cried a lot and read a lot and watched a lot of documentaries and sent a few apology emails and messages to some of my friends of color.
+That shame lasted the better part of a week, during which I cried a lot and read a lot and watched a lot of documentaries and sent a few apology emails and messages to some of my long-suffering friends of color.